Organelle: History and terminology

-In biology organs are defined as confined functional units within an organism.
+In biology, organs are defined as confined functional units within an organism.
 The analogy of bodily organs to microscopic cellular substructures is obvious, as from even early works, authors of respective textbooks rarely elaborate on the distinction between the two.

-In the 1830s, Félix Dujardin refuted Ehrenberg theory which said that microorganisms have the same organs of multicellular animals, only minor.
+In the 1830s, Félix Dujardin refuted Ehrenberg's theory that microorganisms have the same organs as multicellular animals, only smaller.

 Credited as the first to use a diminutive of organ (i.e., little organ) for cellular structures was German zoologist Karl August Möbius (1884), who used the term organula (plural of organulum, the diminutive of Latin organum).
 In a footnote, which was published as a correction in the next issue of the journal, he justified his suggestion to call organs of unicellular organisms "organella" since they are only differently formed parts of one cell, in contrast to multicellular organs of multicellular organisms.

 Types

-While most cell biologists consider the term organelle to be synonymous with cell compartment, a space often bound by one or two lipid bilayers, some cell biologists choose to limit the term to include only those cell compartments that contain deoxyribonucleic acid (DNA), having originated from formerly autonomous microscopic organisms acquired via endosymbiosis.
+In the broadest definition, an organelle is any part of the cell that acts as a distinct functional unit.
+This includes membrane-bound as well as non-membrane-bound organelles.
+In a more restrictive definition, only membrane-bound ones are included.
+In the most restrictive definition, only the endosymbiotic membrane-bound ones are included.

+The membrane-bound organelles include the endosymbiotic (mitochondria and plastids) and components formed by the endomembrane system such as the lysosome.
+An endomembrane system and mitochondria are found in almost all eukaryotes.
+Plants, algae, and some protists additionally have chloroplasts.
+A very small minority of bacteria also have a sort-of endomembrane system.

-The first, broader conception of organelles is that they are membrane-bound structures.
-However, even by using this definition, some parts of the cell that have been shown to be distinct functional units do not qualify as organelles.
-Therefore, the use of organelle to also refer to non-membrane bound structures such as ribosomes is common and accepted.
-This has led many texts to delineate between membrane-bound and non-membrane bound organelles.
-The non-membrane bound organelles, also called large biomolecular complexes, are large assemblies of macromolecules that carry out particular and specialized functions, but they lack membrane boundaries.
+The non-membrane bound organelles, also called biomolecular complexes, are large assemblies of macromolecules that carry out particular and specialized functions, but are membrane-less.
 Many of these are referred to as "proteinaceous organelles" as their main structure is made of proteins.
 Such cell structures include: